-Rebecca Hartzler, M.S., Strategic Program Development Lead, Higher Education
+Rebecca Hartzler, M.S., Manager, Advocacy and Professional Learning for Higher Education

 Dana Center Role

 Rebecca manages the Center’s higher education advocacy and professional learning in support of strategic implementation and national scaling of the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states, universities, and colleges.
 She leads projects advocating on a national scale for improvements in mathematics preparation in the first two years of college, including the pathway to Calculus, statistics pathways, and mathematics pathways for nursing and data science majors.
 Rebecca is the Center’s higher education liaison with national mathematics and academic associations such as the Mathematical Association of America, American Statistical Association, American Mathematical Association of Two Year Colleges, and Transforming Post-Secondary Education in Mathematics.

 Rebecca most recently served as a faculty member and director of special projects in STEM at Seattle Central College.
 She taught physics, engineering, and mathematics in Washington state two-year colleges for 28 years and served as a dean for science and mathematics for two years.
 Rebecca also worked at the Carnegie Foundation for the Advancement of Teaching on the Community College Pathways project.
 She has served as a project lead or principal investigator for 11 multistakeholder initiatives in higher education funded through the National Science Foundation, Bill & Melinda Gates Foundation, Lumina Foundation, College Spark Washington, and the City of Seattle.